sphinx-software/station/README.md

 }
 ```

-We can instruct the messenger that `User` is a `Subscriber`, that can receive a message
+We can instruct the messenger that `User` is a `Subscriber`, that can receive a message via an inbound channel.

 ```ts
 import { Subscriber, SubscriberName } from '@sphinx-software/station'